2005 West Virginia Mountaineers football team: Virginia Tech

-3rd ranked Virginia Tech clashed with West Virginia, at Mountaineer Field in a showdown of two 4–0 unbeaten teams.
+Third-ranked Virginia Tech clashed with West Virginia, at Milan Puskar Stadium in a showdown of two 4–0 unbeaten teams.
 Virginia Tech had a monster game from their star quarterback, Marcus Vick.
 The junior completed 15 of 17 passes for 177 yards, and rushed for 74 yards on 12 carries.
 Virginia Tech jumped out to an early 10–0 lead, through a West Virginia turnover.
 Virginia Tech played a solid game, converting 10 out of 15 third down attempts, and having only one turnover.
 With Virginia Tech leading 24–17 late in the fourth quarter, a touchdown run sealed the deal for the Mountaineers who fell to 4–1 on the season.
 True freshman Steve Slaton was a bright spot for the Mountaineers, rushing for 90 yards on 11 carries.